check24-scholarships/check24-messenger-challenge/README.md

 To give you some ideas of challenges/features building a messenger you could think of, depending on your implementation:

 - [Unread banner behaviour](https://github.com/check24-scholarships/check24-messenger-challenge-datasets/blob/master/cases/unread-banner.md) (highly appreciated)
-- An extendable/generic message API format
+- An extendable/generic message API format (consider whether your API design is also suitable for new product requirements e.g. new message types)
-- Thumbnail processing
+- Thumbnail processing (to improve UX)
-- Live-Updates (Socket/Polling)
+- Live-Updates (Socket/Polling/...)
 - Start the conversation at the scroll offset of the first unread message
 - Dockerize your system so that anyone can run it on their machine
 - OpenAPI for backend <-> frontend communication (+ code generation)